TGuillerme/treats/README.md

 # dads

-(really) early demo version
+(less) early demo version

-> DON'T USE THIS PACKAGE FOR RESEARCH, it's not guaranteed at all it does what it says (yet).
+> DON'T USE THIS PACKAGE FOR PUBLICATIONS, it's not guaranteed at all it does what it says (yet).

+However, if you use it for research (e.g. as a sandbox tool), I'd really value your feedback!

 ## Installing `dads`